PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Difficulty:** Hard
 1. **Impact Definition:** Core development, Risky/Exploratory

+## API - Primary Idea Areas

+This section outlines the primary features we'd like to implement in the coming months for Talawa API

 ### API: Multi-Tennancy

 1. **Description:** Create a way to separate different API instances using a data segregation strategy to best optimise resources.
 It is likely that we will want to host Talawa as a service.
 Designing a solution to this problem is therefore required.